 can be developed, if necessary.
 Suggested procedures may include orthodontics like braces or clear aligner therapy, restorations like crowns, or dental implants, or even a retainer to prevent tooth movement.
 Ultimately the health of your teeth impacts their function just as much as your overall appearance.

-If you have gapped teeth, contact our Kirkland dentist to schedule a consultation.
+If you have gapped teeth, contact our Kirkland, WA dentist to schedule a consultation.

-Dr. Manson and the excellent team of Manson Dentistry are glad to meet with you and address each of your oral health concerns.
+our team and the excellent team of Manson & Chi Dentistry are glad to meet with you and address each of your oral health concerns.
 Don’t wait any longer.
 Make an appointment with us today.